About Megan

 2007 – 2011: BSc Chemistry & Math, Vancouver Island University

-I’m an environmental analytical chemist, and I use field observations and laboratory studies to understand aerosol formation and chemistry, and resulting impacts on climate and air quality.
-I first became interested in environmental chemistry at Vancouver Island University.
-I did my PhD at the University of Toronto, in the Abbatt group, where I studied urban aerosol chemistry in Toronto, industrial emissions in the Athabasca Oil Sands, and the sources and chemistry of aerosol in the Arctic.
+I was drawn into environmental chemistry at Vancouver Island University, where I was fortunate to receive a research-oriented undergraduate education.
+I went on to complete my PhD at the University of Toronto, in Jon Abbatt’s research group, where I studied urban aerosol chemistry in Toronto, industrial emissions in the Athabasca Oil Sands, and the sources and chemistry of aerosol in Arctic spring and summer.
 During the NETCARE project, I used airborne aerosol mass spectrometry to understand the influence of increasing open water area and long-range pollution transport on Arctic aerosol chemistry and chemistry-climate interactions.
-After my PhD, I moved from the field into the lab as an NSERC postdoctoral fellow at Lawrence Berkeley National Lab, working in the Wilson group on multi-phase physical chemistry in levitated droplets.
-My current research interests are in two main areas: (1) the sources and chemistry of marine reactive organic carbon and organo-sulfur gases and (2) multiphase atmospheric chemistry, which together shape aerosol properties in marine environments.
+I then moved from the field into the lab as an NSERC postdoctoral fellow at Lawrence Berkeley National Lab, working in Kevin Wilson’s research group, on multiphase chemistry in levitated droplets and the kinetics of ozone reactions at the air-water interface.
+My research at CSU bridges atmospheric chemistry in the field and the lab, where my group focuses on atmospheric chemical mechanisms and multiphase chemistry across a range of environments, from the remote marine atmosphere to indoor and urban atmospheres.
+To do this, we use field observations, laboratory studies and kinetic models to understand chemical processes that control trace gas fate and shape the aerosol population.

 Collaborative & Community Activities